ccckblaze/pi_roombot/README.md

 # pi_roombot(Under Developing)
 ------
-This is a ROS based SLAM robot project comes out with a very low price(less than $300), and it works fine with the Raspberry Pi.
+This is a ROS based SLAM robot project comes out with a very low price(less than $300), and it works perfect along with the Raspberry Pi.

 ## Components
 1. Raspberry Pi or other ARM or x86 based computer
-2. Arduino Mega 2560(Recommended, used for wheel and IMU controll, you can do it the harder way which recoding to suit just using the Raspberry Pi)
+2. Arduino Mega 2560(Recommended, used for wheel and IMU controll, you can do it the harder way which recoding it to suit just using the Raspberry Pi's GPIO)
 3. Motor Driver: PololuMC33926, DFRobotL298PShield or L298N component
 4. Robot Chassis with Power Supply and two wheels(Both 12V and 5V needed)
 5. IMU: Sparkfun SEN-10724/Generic GY-85/Generic GY-80